3Jefe/data-analysis-mini-project/README.md

-# data-analysis-mini-project
- Introductory data analysis mini project using Python and a small CSV dataset.
+# Data Analysis Mini Project

+This small project demonstrates introductory data analysis skills in Python.

+The script shows how to:

+- Load a simple CSV dataset using `pandas`
+- Explore the data with summary statistics
+- Perform basic grouping and aggregation
+- Create a simple visualisation using `matplotlib`

+The dataset is a small, made-up example representing website visitors and conversions over several days.